Populating FHIR resources¶

 -

-Create ballerina project using the following command.
-It will create the ballerina project and the main.bal file can be used to implement the logic.
+Create a Ballerina project using the following command.
+It will create the Ballerina project and the main.bal file can be used to implement the logic.

 Serialize the FHIR resource to a string using the